olgaferro/Bertelsmann-Arvato-Project/README.md

 With these file information about population in Germany the goal is use a model to predict which individuals are most likely to become a future customers for the company.

-#######MODIFIED===
-## 1. ETL PIPELINE PROJECT

-Next, you will analyze the problem through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving it.

-You will then implement the algorithms and metrics of your choice, documenting the preprocessing, refinement, and post-processing steps along the way.

-Afterward, you will collect results about your findings, visualize significant quantities, validate/justify your results, and make any concluding remarks about whether your implementation adequately solves the problem.

-You can choose to: (i) construct a blog post (or another medium for a write-up) to document all of the steps from start to finish of your project, or (ii) deploy your results into a web application.

 # === FILE STRUCTURE ===